funatsufumiya/v-osc/README.md

 # V OSC

 > [!WARNING]
 > This project is WORK IN PROGRESS.
-Not ready for use.
+Not ready for use.<br>
 > Please use [vosc](https://github.com/funatsufumiya/vosc) instead now.

 [Open Sound Control (OSC)](http://opensoundcontrol.org) library for V language.
 Implemented in pure V.